-- Victims are instructed to submit money to process their employment papers, tender offers, obtain work permits etc. and that they will be reimbursed for such fees once the initial job application and employment papers are processed.
+- Victims of job offer fraud are instructed to submit payment in order to process their employment papers, tender offers, obtain work permits etc. and that they will be reimbursed for such fees once the initial job application and employment papers are processed.

-- Do not respond to unsolicited business propositions and/or job offers from people or e-mail addresses you do not know or trust.
+- Do not respond to unsolicited business propositions and/or job offers from people or e-mail addresses you do not know or trust

 - If you experience any of the above, please treat the communication as fraudulent and forward it to Ledcor’s attention at email@example.com.
 Please include the communication you have received from the perpetrator in your email to us

 Ledcor’s name and identity is being used fraudulently in these instances.
 As much as we sympathize with anyone who has lost money in this way, Ledcor cannot accept any responsibility.